Leff Families Professor of History

 Olin-Sang American Civilization Center 217

 Michael Willrich has been a member of the Brandeis faculty since 1999.
-He teaches undergraduate and graduate courses on American political and legal history (from the colonial period to the present), crime and punishment, social politics and the origins of the welfare state, the Gilded Age and Progressive Era, and the literature of American history.
+He teaches undergraduate and graduate courses on American political and legal history (from the colonial period to the present), crime and punishment, the Gilded Age and Progressive Era, and the literature of American history.

 Educated at Yale and the University of Chicago, his scholarship centers on the social, legal, and political history of the United States since the Civil War.
 He is especially interested in how ordinary Americans experienced, tangled with, and shaped the increasingly powerful interventionist state that emerged with the rise of a new urban-industrial society around the turn of the twentieth century.